 - Best San Diego Hikes on the Coast

 The San Onofre State Beach Bluffs Campground borders Marine Corps Base Camp Pendleton to the South and East.
-At the end of Bluffs Beach, there is a chain-linked fence and sign to clarify where the State Beach ends, and Camp Pendleton begins (see photo below.)
+At Bluffs Beach’s end is a chain-linked fence and sign to clarify where the State Beach ends and Camp Pendleton begins (see photo below.)

 Just for fun- Because I love it so much here, down below are two photos showing the boundaries of San Onofre State Beach.
 The first displays the northern border and the second the southern border where Camp Pendelton’s coastline begins.

 Fun Fact- When the initial counties of Los Angeles and San Diego were first set up in 1850, the boundary that separated them was found on the coast at San Mateo Point.
 So when Orange County was established in 1889, the San Mateo Point was authorized as the southern point for this new county.